 The first office move occurred in 1877, from Chancery Lane about a half mile down the road to Somerset House, overlooking the Thames.
 In 1936, the office relocated across the road to Bush House, which, when built, was declared to be the most expensive building in the world.
 Named after American business tycoon, Irving T Bush, the building was home to the Registrar of Companies until 1963.
 Although, there was a short sabbatical from 1941 to 1946, due to the war.

-Cardiff wasn’t the office’s first foray into Wales.
+Cardiff was not the office’s first foray into Wales.
 During the war years, its home was The Grand Hotel, Llandudno.
 Nestling at the foot of the Great Orme next to Llandudno’s pier, the hotel was one of the many ‘safe havens’ for citizens escaping the London Blitz.

 55–71 City Road, was the office’s last main location in London, before its move down the M4 to Cardiff, in 1976.
 We still retain a London office, but the processing for English and Welsh companies is all done in Cardiff.